 ...We know that most questions have no one answer and we don't get together to figure out how to achieve world peace.
 We get together to have a conversation to discover what we think and what others think, whether we all agree or not.
 We want to leave knowing that it's okay to disagree.

-- We want a safe environment for an argument
+- We want a safe environment for a good deliberative discussion

 - Look for the "good question"